 Stricter company hierarchies were in place, and available technologies were appropriate for isolated workstations as opposed to web-connected networks of employees.
 So what happened?

 Well, times changed.
 For one, by 2010 70% of offices were open planned or had little to no partitions.
 But that gave way to all kinds of workplace distractions.
-Work pods are now the third design stage of office productivity evolution.
+Individual work pods are now the third design stage of the office productivity evolution.

 Work Pods & The Quest for Open Office Flexibility

-Additionally, as technology options have progressed, we often only need to focus on our screens.
-Paperless work environments obviate much of the need for desk space, and wireless devices open up the configuration options for standing, moving, and sitting.
+Additionally, as technological options have progressed, we often only need to focus on our screens.
+Paperless work environments remove much of the need for desk space, and wireless devices open up the configuration options for standing, moving, and sitting.

 Flat surfaces are required for heavier design work, and for ergonomically acceptable long-term typing.
 Power strips should be accessible in close proximity to enable fluid and uninterrupted flows.

 But has this been achieved by the open office design movement?

 Open office design aims to foster collaboration with ideation spaces, standing tables, and expansive coffee areas to talk in.
 It’s true that recent years have seen a mania for ‘benching’ people out into the open and examining how this affects overall productivity through heightened opportunity for supervise.

 There is a flexible math in play too, as many offices plan for desk space numbers that are lower than the actual employee headcount.